PaciorekJ/code-with-mosh-final-project/README.md

 # How was the website developed
 The website was developed incrementally by creating each component of the mock design independly.
 This allowed me to ensure that each component was functional before including it in a large component or the end product.
 After all components were developed, the components used build the website.
 Each component can be view [here](./components)
+# How was the website deployed
+The project was built and packaged for deployment using parcel.
+The project was deployed using Netlify.